-Nigerian pepper soup is among the nation’s preferred dishes due to its intensely spicy flavor and the range of meat, fish or chicken that can be used to cook it.
+Nigerian pepper soup is among the nation’s preferred dishes due to its intensely spicy flavor and the range of meat, fish, or chicken that can be used to cook it.

 - What Is A Typical Nigerian Breakfast?

-Breakfast is the first and most vital meal of a day, most often eaten in the early morning.
+Breakfast is the first and most vital meal of the day, most often eaten in the early morning.
 In Nigeria, breakfast foods choice ranges from light to heavy, depending on the type of food source.